-First, we give you hands-on experience from their first year.
-You’ll be putting theory and to practice and getting to work straight away.
+First, we give you hands-on experience from your first year.
+You’ll be putting theory into practice and getting to work straight away.
 This can be through work placements, internships or practical workshops in our world-class facilities.

 Because learning isn’t just about knowing; it’s about doing as well.
 Giving you lots of opportunities to put your knowledge into practice is what we’re all about.
 And you’ll be doing the things that happen in the workplace, so you are getting job-ready from the start of your course.

 Second, we work closely with industry partners so that you get the skills that industry needs.
 What are the current – and future – trends that will affect industries and job prospects, and how are they changing to meet them?
 We get the inside track and help you get ready for the future.

 For instance, how will robotics influence agricultural production?
 What is eco social work and how important will it be in the future?
 What’s happening at the cutting edge of digital media production, and how can our students experience it?